-12As argued in the previous section, this could either be interpreted as a wealth effect working through imperfections in the credit market or as a proxy for permanent income.
+11As argued in the previous section, this could either be interpreted as a wealth effect working through imperfections in the credit market, a collateral effect or as a proxy for permanent income.

-13When the households' decision period is shorter than the data sampling interval, Christiano, Eichenbaum and Marshall (1991) show that the time-average of multiple decisions introduces a spurios first order serial correlation in consumption growth.
+12When the households' decision period is shorter than the data sampling interval, Christiano, Eichenbaum and Marshall (1991) show that the time-average of multiple decisions introduces a spurios first order serial correlation in consumption growth.